eliasb/dfdocker/README.md

 ## **4. Start The Containers With Docker-Compose**

-Now that you have downloaded the this repository, you will need to use a tool called **"Docker-Compose"**.
+Now that you have downloaded this repository, you will need to use a tool called **"Docker-Compose"**.
 This tool will read the **"docker-compose.yml"** file that you just downloaded and it will create all the necessary Docker Containers:

     $ docker-compose up -d